 In March 2011, Deutsche Lithium GmbH received permission from the Saxon Mining Authority in Freiberg to explore the lithium-tin-tungsten deposit in Zinnwald-Georgenfeld.
 The work of Deutsche Lithium GmbH refers exclusively to the German part of the deposit in Zinnwald/Cínovec.
 Since 2011, extensive geological exploration work on the deposit (23 diamond drill holes, up to 400 m depth), bulk ore sampling for mechanical and metallurgical processing testworks, as well as chemical production of lithium compounds was carried out by Deutsche Lithium.
 In July 2022 a new in-fill drill programme at the Zinnwald Lithium Deposit is started.

 In October 2017, the Saxon Mining Authority granted Deutsche Lithium the mining permit according to §8 BBergG for the deposit in Zinnwald.
 As a result, the Deutsche Lithium GmbH has the permission to mine the lithium contained within the lithium-mica-greisen ore bodies from the deposit in Zinnwald.

 approx. 125,000 t Lithium

-- Calcination of the Zinnwaldite concentrate and additives at about 1,000 °C,
+- Calcination of the Zinnwaldite concentrate,

 - Aqueous leaching of the roasted product in hot water,

-- Precipitation of poorly lithium hydroxide monohydrate,
+- Precipitation of lithium salt and further processing to lithium hydroxide monohydrate,

 - Crystallization of Potassium sulfate (“SOP”) and and precipitated calcium carbonate (“PCC”) as a by-product from the residual solution.